Powerlearnproject/se-day1-assignment-AntaiNoah25/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=15701917&assignment_repo_type=AssignmentRepo)
 # SE_Day1
 Software Engineering Day1 Assignment

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.

-Answer -
-Software Engineering is the systematic application of engineering principles and techniques to the design, development, testing, and maintenance of software systems. and it involves a structured approach to software development, emphasizing:
+Explain what software engineering is and discuss its importance in the technology industry. - Software Engineering is the systematic application of engineering principles and techniques to the design, development, testing, and maintenance of software systems. and it involves a structured approach to software development, emphasizing:
 1. requirements gathering and analysis
 2. design and architecture
 3. implementation and coding
 4. testing and verification
 5. deployment and maintenance

    Importance in the technology industry
 Software Engineering is important in the technology industry as it ensures the development of high quality, reliable, and efficient software systems that meet the needs of users and organizations, drivinginnovation, productivity, and competitiveness.

 Identify and describe at least three key milestones in the evolution of software engineering.

-Answer - 1.
-The Birth of Software Engineering (1968) - the first conference on software engineering was held Garmisch, Germany,sponsored by NATO and the term "software engineering" was coined and the field began to take shape after it was recognised as a distinct engineering separate from computer science and mathematics
+1. The Birth of Software Engineering (1968) - the first conference on software engineering was held Garmisch, Germany,sponsored by NATO and the term "software engineering" was coined and the field began to take shape after it was recognised as a distinct engineering separate from computer science and mathematics.
 2. The Waterfall Model And Structured Programming (1970s) - These developments brought discipline and rigor to software development, improving quality and maintainability.
 Structured programming emerged, emphasizing modular, top-down design and coding techniques.Winston Royce introduced the Waterfall Mdel, a linear and sequential approach to software developments.
 3. Agile Methodologies and Iterative Development (1990s -2000s) - The Agile manifesto (2001) revolutionized software developmentwith iterative, incremental and flexibles approaches.
 Agile methodologies like Scrum, Kanban, and Extreme Programming (XP) emphasized collaboration, continuous improvement, and rapid delivery.
 This shift has enabled faster response to changing requirements, improved team productivity, and enhanced customer satisfaction.

 List and briefly explain the phases of the Software Development Life Cycle.

-Answer - Requirement Gathering and Analysis:
+Requirement Gathering and Analysis:
 Objective: Understand and document what the stakeholders need from the software.
 Activities: Collect requirements through interviews, surveys, and analysis of existing systems.
 Create detailed specifications.
 Planning: